Types of Level Measurement in Process Industries – Principles, Methods & Transmitters

 By determining the change in the capacitance value, the capacitance level transmitter calculates the current fill level of the tank.

-Hydrostatic Level Transmitters
+Hydrostatic (Pressure) Level Transmitters

 These Hydrostatic Level Transmitters are acclaimed as pressure level transmitters.